ArtyomPanfutov/loan-amortization-calculator/CONTRIBUTING.md

    * Create a branch in the forked repository.
    * Implement the feature / fix the bug.
 Make sure that all the tests pass.
 Write new tests if it is necessary.
    * Document the changes.
-   * Open a pull request to the master branch.
+   * Open a pull request from the forked to the master branch.